Nick689/CustomPOS/Server-install.md

 # INSTALL PROCEDURE (for Debian linux)
-for copy/paste on terminal use ctrl+shift+v
+for copy/paste on terminal use ctrl+shift+v (you must activate terminal shortcut keys)

 # COMMAND (when install is finished)
 SSH CONNECT:	ssh user@serverip -p portnumber